frnsys/mtg_custom_cards/readme.md

 THEANO_FLAGS=device=cuda0,force_device=True,dnn.base_path=/usr/local/cuda python prep_cards.py "https://mtg.design/u/frnsys/FER"
 ```

 Note: Using a GPU is highly recommended if you have access to one.
-The super-resolution processing can take quite a long time otherwise (from 4h30m to 2m for me).
+The super-resolution processing can take quite a long time otherwise (speed up was from 4h30m to 2m for me).

 ## Example image